Dr Caroline Blyth (University of Auckland)

-Caroline Blyth is Senior Lecturer in Biblical Studies and Religious Studies at the University of Auckland, New Zealand.
+Caroline Blyth is currently based in Auckland, New Zealand.
 Her research interests encompass exploring the Bible in popular culture, focusing in particular on representations of gender and sexuality in biblical and contemporary narratives.
 She has a special interest in the various intersections that exist between religion and violence, particularly gender violence in all its forms.
-Her recent publications include The Narrative of Rape in Genesis 34: Interpreting Dinah’s Silence (OUP, 2010), Sexuality, Ideology and the Bible: Antipodean Engagements (Sheffield Phoenix Press, 2015, co-edited with Robert Myles), and The Lost Seduction: Reimagining Delilah’s Afterlives as Femme Fatale (Bloomsbury, 2017).
-She is managing co-editor of the Bible and Critical Theory journal, and, along with Katie Edwards and Emily Colgan, co-edited a three-volume series, Rape Culture, Gender Violence and Religion, published by Palgrave Macmillan (2018). firstname.lastname@example.org
+Her recent publications include The Narrative of Rape in Genesis 34: Interpreting Dinah’s Silence (OUP, 2010), The Bible in Crime Fiction and Drama (co-edited with Alison Jack, Bloomsbury, 2019) and The Lost Seduction: Reimagining Delilah’s Afterlives as Femme Fatale (Bloomsbury, 2017).
+Along with Katie Edwards and Emily Colgan, she co-edited a three-volume series, Rape Culture, Gender Violence and Religion, published by Palgrave Macmillan (2018).

 Emily Colgan is Senior Lecturer in Biblical Studies at Trinity Theological College in Aotearoa New Zealand.
 Her research focuses on the relationship between the Bible and contemporary social imaginaries, asking about the ways in which the ideologies contained within biblical texts continue to inform communities in the present.
 Emily is particularly interested in depictions of gender and violence, as well as ecological representations in the Bible.